 Cloud Foundry then tries to detect in which programming language and framework the application is written and then it builds an executable application out of the uploaded application sources.
 This means Cloud Foundry installs the runtime, the required libraries/frameworks, etc.

-In case the developer uploads an application that is not supported by the given Cloud Foundry installation, the developer can specify an URL to an arbitrary buildpack.
+In case the developer uploads an application which is not supported by the given Cloud Foundry installation, the developer can specify an URL to an arbitrary buildpack.

-A buildpack is a set of shell scripts that transforms the uploaded application sources to an executable application.
-In Cloud Foundry terminology the uploaded application sources are called “app package”.
-The executable application that was build using a buildpack is called “droplet”.
+A buildpack is a set of shell scripts to transform the uploaded application sources to an executable application.
+In Cloud Foundry terminology the uploaded application source code is called “app package”.
+The executable application was build with a buildpack is called “droplet”.
 The process to build a droplet out of an app package is called “staging”.